-A Germantown 5-year-old with genius IQ is latest member of Mensa
+A Tennessee 5-year-old with genius IQ is latest member of Mensa

 Mensa doesn’t test children under the age of 14, but accepts roughly 150 tests administered by schools testing facilities, or private psychologists.

-Teachers at Dogwood Elementary recommended Amogh be tested for the gifted programs.
+Teachers at Dogwood Elementary in Germantown, just outside Memphis, recommended Amogh be tested for the gifted programs.

-Jayanth and her husband, Pardeep Bangere, knew there was something special about their son.
+Jayanth and her husband, Pradeep Banagere, knew there was something special about their son.
 They said at the age of two, he could identify letters of the alphabet out of sequence, began reading words, and by the age of four, was reading books with chapters.

-“When he was like 4 years old, he put together the 7-year-old Lego set, and then I started slowly increasing it.
+“When he was like four years old, he put together the seven-year-old Lego set, and then I started slowly increasing it.
 I got the 10-year-old Legos to see how he did,” said Jayanth.
 “Whenever we feel like he’s doing something different, we give him other resources like either Legos or electronic circuits or books.
-You know he can solve a nine across Sudoku puzzle.”
+You know he can solve a 9 by 9 Sudoku puzzle.”

-They said their son also has great hand-eye coordination and excels in several sports, including baseball, basketball, soccer, and tennis.
+They said their son also has great hand-eye coordination and excels in several sports, including baseball, basketball, soccer and tennis.

-“All said he’s still a five-year-old kid,” Said Bangere.
+“All said, he’s still a five-year-old kid,” said Banagere.
 “He’s silly, he cranky sometimes.
-He’s like a regular 5-year-old kid, and I think that’s one reason we didn’t feel like with his intellectual abilities, he’s extremely focused on certain things.
+He’s like a regular five-year-old kid, and I think that’s one reason we didn’t feel like with his intellectual abilities, he’s extremely focused on certain things.
 He’s just an all-rounder, right.
 But he’s still a five-year-old kid.”

 Mensa is a non-profit organization open to people who score at the 98th percentile or higher on a standardized, supervised IQ or other approved intelligence test.